WICG/view-transitions/document-render-blocking.md

 There are a few other scenarios where a feature to control when the parser yields for rendering can be helpful:

 - Lower CLS: A stable layout of the DOM depends on both parsing the requisite DOM nodes and fetching relevant stylesheets.
-Without control over parsing, its likely that the browser does multiple renders with layout shifts as more of the DOM is parsed.
+Without control over parsing, its possible that the browser does multiple renders with layout shifts as more of the DOM is parsed.
-Authors will sometimes use `display: none` or `opacity: 0` to hide the whole Document to prevent this.
+Authors will sometimes initially set `display: none` or `opacity: 0` to hide the whole Document to prevent this, only showing it when enough of the Document is parsed.

 - Atomic rendering of semantic elements: A UI widget built using a DOM sub-tree might not make sense to render partially.
 Consider a menu where only half the buttons show up on first render.
 Authors could mark sections in the Document which semantically render one widget so the browser doesn't yield midway through parsing one widget.

 - Optimal Yielding: The browser may yield later than was necessary leading to rendering more what's required for above the fold content.
 A developer hint about a yielding trigger could imply the first frame has less DOM to parse, style, and layout.
 Browsers can optimize paint to be limited to onscreen content but the prior stages are executed over the entire DOM.
-However, its difficult for authors to know when the above-the-fold content ends given the varity of device form factors.
-It could also be served better by `content-visibility` which can optimize out style/layout for offscreen content.
+However, its difficult for authors to know when the above-the-fold content ends given the variety of device form factors.
+This situation could also be solved better by `content-visibility: auto` which can optimize out style/layout for offscreen content.

 These use-cases are not the primary problem targeted by this proposal, they are listed to evaluate whether the ability to block parsing should be limited to when the new Document will be displayed with a View Transition or all loads.